MileHacker Logo

 • Early Morning: Ideal for famous places such as Medeu or Shymbulak for fewer people and clearer views.

-• Sunset: Kok Tobe Park gets busy with city lights, great for evening photos.
+• Sunset: Kok Tobe Park gets busy in the city lights, great for evening photos.

 • Off-Peak Seasons: Experience attractions with more calm during spring and autumn.